AffanIndo/AffanIndo.github.io/_posts/2019-01-01-nethack-roles.md

 * You can reach Skilled in two weapon combat, but some people prefer having shields over twoweaponing.
 * After Minetown, go for Sokoban.
 Mines' end is not that necessary because Valkyrie quest artifact acts as a luckstone.

-## Rogue
+### Rogue

 * You got stealth at level 1, and searching at level 10.
-* Orcs are slightly easier early-game due to their starting food, poison resistance, infravision, cannibalism, and same-race sacrifice.
+* Orcs have slightly easier early-game due to their starting food, poison resistance, infravision, cannibalism, and same-race sacrifice.
+However, humans have better starting weapon and stats.
 * Drop your starting short sword immediately because you'll never use it.
 * Your main weapon is thrown daggers, your main objective is to train it to Expert.
 * Do an early Sokoban to train your strength.